NFL protests after Donald Trump comments unlike anything I've seen - Osi Umenyiora

 "Divisive comments like these demonstrate an unfortunate lack of respect for the NFL."

+Thirty of the 32 teams in the NFL released official statements in response to Trump.

-New England Patriots CEO Robert Kraftsaid he was "deeply disappointed" by the comments, and that he supported players' rights to protest.
+New England Patriots CEO Robert Kraft, who also donated to Trump's election campaign, said he was "deeply disappointed" by the comments, and that he supported players' rights to protest.

 Miami Dolphins founder and owner Stephen Ross said the US needed "unifying leadership right now, not more divisiveness".